 Product evaluations and vendor demos are both crucial parts of the buying process.
 Evaluations allow your team to get to grips with how the product works, and test whether it can handle what you need.
 And demos give you a chance to hear from the experts, and ask them all your questions.

-Even the process of going through demos and trials with multiple vendors can help you make your choice – some companies may not return your calls in a timely manner, and some might go above and beyond with sending you relevant and helpful information.
+Even the process of going through demos and trials with multiple vendors can help you make your choice – which companies don’t return your calls quickly?
+Which go above and beyond with sending you relevant and helpful information?
+Which sound like they know what they’re talking about, and which leave you frustrated?

 - Do make sure you’re trialing the full product, not something that has restricted features.
 And make sure you take the time to actually try and implement a part of your solution with the product (don’t just ‘play around’ with it), so you can really see how it works.